Need Help?

 Need professional advice for your consent to let with Perenna?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-Exciting times as my husband and I will move back to Perthin Month, initially short-term but it could be longer term.
-I have contacted Perenna to obtain consent to let out our home in Perenna.
-I have had a mortgage with Perenna for 7 years and I am up to date with payments.
-Perenna say, that even if they consent to the letting, that this will be limited for a period of twelve months.
-After the year is up what happens next?
+Soon to be packing up as my partner and I will move back to Germanyin Month, initially short-term but it could be longer term.
+I have contacted Perenna to obtain consent to let out the home in Perenna.
+I have had a mortgage with Perenna for 5 years and no payments have ever been missed.
+Perenna say, that even if they grant consent to let, that this will be limited for a period of twelve months.
+Do I then need to reapply?

-If your property is leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
-This could trigger the freeholder commencing forfeiture proceedings.
+Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder commencing forfeiture proceedings.